 When you receive an audit letter from the CRA, it is advisable to seek professional assistance promptly.
 The earlier you seek advice from a qualified professional, the stronger your case will be.

 While you may not need to hire a lawyer, a tax accountant with a CPA designation can be helpful if you have claimed what you were entitled to and have the necessary documentation.
-However, if there are gray areas in your case, your books are not well-organized, or you suspect your accountant made an error, it may be necessary to turn to a tax lawyer.
+However, if there are gray areas in your case, tax audit your books are not well-organized, or you suspect your accountant made an error, it may be necessary to turn to a tax lawyer.
 This is especially true if the CRA decides to do a net-worth audit.

 During a net-worth audit, the CRA calculates your net worth over a period of three years to determine if you have underreported your income.
 This method can be unreliable, and auditors may use it as a shortcut instead of carefully reviewing your documents.
 If you believe your case is headed in the wrong direction, it may be time to seek legal assistance.